 Please read the following blogs to get the scoop on dental bonding: “Composite Resin… Also Known as White Filling Material” and “Dental Bonding, questions and answers.”

-Porcelain Crowns are placed on teeth that may have overly large fillings, have had root canal treatment or are not aesthetically pleasing.
-Crowns can be made up entirely of porcelain which provides superior aesthetics.
+Porcelain Crowns replace teeth that may have overly large fillings, have had root canal treatment or are not aesthetically pleasing.
+Crowns can be made up entirely of porcelain, which provides superior aesthetics.

-When using porcelain veneers, a thin layer of porcelain is bonded onto prepared tooth structure in order to protect damaged areas and improve their appearance.
+When using porcelain veneers, a thin layer of porcelain is bonded onto a prepared tooth structure to protect damaged areas and improve their appearance.
 To learn more about the benefits of porcelain veneers, please read “Porcelain Veneers: They’re Not Just For Floors.”

-The art of Gum reshaping is primarily a periodontal (gum) procedure which is done in order to improve one’s appearance.
+The art of Gum reshaping is primarily a periodontal (gum) procedure that improves one’s appearance.
 Even more, sculpting and reshaping your gum line creates the look of longer and more symmetrical teeth.
 Consider gum reshaping if your gums rest too high or too low on your teeth.

 You may be a candidate for dental implants if one or more of your teeth are missing.

-This procedure involves removing small amounts of tooth structure in order to change their length, shape or feel.
+This procedure involves removing small amounts of tooth structure to change their length, shape or feel.
 It can improve your appearance by adding more harmony and balance to your smile.

 We offer at-home bleaching kits.
 Here is how it works:

-Impressions are taken of the upper and lower dentition, moulds are poured up and dental bleaching trays are fabricated.
-A specialized bleach solution is placed into the trays which the individual wears in their mouth in the morning and at night for approximately one-half hour.
-This is generally carried out for a period of 10-12 days in the comfort of your own home.
+Impressions are taken of the upper and lower dentition, moulds are poured up, and dental bleaching trays are fabricated.
+A specialized bleach solution is placed into the trays, which the individual wears in their mouth in the morning and at night for approximately one-half hour.
+This is generally carried out for 10-12 days in the comfort of your own home.

 Based in Brampton, Ontario, Brampton Dentist Dr. Robert Axelrad has been practicing dentistry for three decades.
-He helps to improve the dental health of countless satisfied patients in Peel Region, Brampton, Bramalea and beyond!
-Feel free to call us today at (905) 791-3867 for any dental health question you may have, as we are always happy to hear from you.
+He helps to improve the dental health of countless satisfied patients.
+Are you looking for cosmetic dental services near Peel Region, Brampton, Bramalea and beyond!
+Feel free to call us today at (905) 791-3867 for any dental health questions you may have, as we are always happy to hear from you.